 Weekly camp activities

 - Monday, 3:00-3:30 PM ET - Fitness workout webinars with Bill Herzberg and his trainer Mitch Wade (email@example.com; on Instagram @mitchwadepdx).
 They were so impressed by the progress Bill has made in addressing his FSHD muscle weakness by working out with Mitch that they want to share some of their methods with you.
-Every Monday through June 2 (except on Memorial Day).
+Every Monday through June 22 (except on Memorial Day).
 Register here.

 - Wednesday, 2:00-2:30 PM ET - Story time with Belinda Miller.
 Award-winning author Belinda Miller will read every week from the first volume of her Phillip's Quest series, Winterfrost.
 Register here.

-- Wednesday, 9:00-10:00 PM ET | 8:00-9:00 PM CT.
-This week FSHD Radio returns to its monthly show time as Tim interviews Lynn Stevens on finding employment and switching careers when you have a disability.
+- Wednesday, 7:00-8:00 PM ET | 8:00-9:00 PM CT.
+This week FSHD Radio returns to its monthly show time as Tim interviews Mitch Wade and Bill Herzberg about their successful fitness strategies.
 On Facebook Live.
 Or dial in to talk: (414) 375-2561.

 Telemedicine for FSHD is now available from many Clinical Trial Research Network sites.
 We've listed their appointment contact information on this post.

 This Johns Hopkins site tracks global COVID-19 statistics.

 CovidActNow provides state-by-state models of project numbers of cases.

 - COVID-19: How much protection do face masks offer?
 This Mayo Clinic article notes that "Asking everyone to wear cloth masks can help reduce the spread of the coronavirus by people who have COVID-19 but don't realize it.
 And countries that required face masks, testing, isolation and social distancing early in the pandemic seem to have had some success slowing the spread of the virus.